top of page

 Next time your head feels heavy or your heart feels tired, don’t reach for your phone right away.

 Instead, pause.
 Ask yourself: “If I had no apps, no advice, what would I do right now?”
+Chances are, your body and mind will tell you.
+Because deep down, you already know.

 Final Thought